-- 11.1 The complaints coordinator must arrange for the following statistics to be reported to the council within 3 months of the end of September of each year: - a) the total number of code of conduct complaints made about councillors and the general manager under the code of conduct in the year to September (the reporting period) - b) the number of code of conduct complaints referred to a conduct reviewer during the reporting period - c) the number of code of conduct complaints finalised by a conduct reviewer at the preliminary assessment stage during the reporting period and the outcome of those complaints - d) the number of code of conduct complaints investigated by a conduct reviewer during the reporting period - e) without identifying particular matters, the outcome of investigations completed under these procedures during the reporting period - f) the number of matters reviewed by the Office during the reporting period and, without identifying particular matters, the outcome of the reviews, and - g) the total cost of dealing with code of conduct complaints made about councillors and the general manager during the reporting period, including staff costs. - 11.2 The council is to provide the Office with a report containing the statistics referred to in clause 11.1 within 3 months of the end of September of each year.
+- 11.1 The complaints coordinator must arrange for the following statistics to be reported to the council within 3 months of the end of September of each year: - a) the total number of code of conduct complaints made about councillors and the general manager under the code of conduct in the year to September (the reporting period) - b) the number of code of conduct complaints referred to a conduct reviewer during the reporting period - the number of code of conduct complaints finalised by a conduct reviewer at the preliminary assessment stage during the reporting period and the outcome of those complaints - d) the number of code of conduct complaints investigated by a conduct reviewer during the reporting period - e) without identifying particular matters, the outcome of investigations completed under these procedures during the reporting period - the number of matters reviewed by the Office during the reporting period and, without identifying particular matters, the outcome of the reviews, and - g) the total cost of dealing with code of conduct complaints made about councillors and the general manager during the reporting period, including staff costs. - h) The number of different Conduct Reviewers used during the reporting period. - 11.2 The council is to provide the Office with a report containing the statistics referred to in clause 11.1 within 3 months of the end of September of each year.